TrickfireRobotics/Documentation/CodingStandard.md

 **Goto**

-The `goto` keyword should not be used.
+The `goto` keyword should not be used, except when absolutely required.
+Justification must be provided when using the `goto` keyword.

 **Variable Initialization**